How your personal information is used by Scottish Friendly.

 To enable you to participate in a prize draw.

 To fulfil your request to enter our prize draw, our lawful basis for processing the information you give us is consent because you have opted in to enter the prize draw.

-We will aim to retain your data for a maximum of 3 months after the date that we stop processing the data, after which it will be deleted as soon as practicable.
+We will retain your data for a maximum of 3 months after the date that we stop processing the data, after which it will be deleted as soon as possible.

-Our employees will access your information for the uses outlined in the sections above.
-However, only employees requiring particular access to your data are given it.
-We will use our website service supplier to process your data to enter the prize draw, who agree to treat your data as securely as we do.
+Our employees will access your personal information for the uses outlined in the sections above.
+However, only employees requiring particular access to your information are given it.
+We will use our website service supplier to process your information to enter the prize draw, and who agree to treat your information as securely as we do.
 By providing your information you consent that your personal information will be used by us and our website service provider.